JuliaPy/PyCall.jl/README.md

 Note also that you will need to re-run `Pkg.build("PyCall")` if your `python` program changes significantly (e.g. you switch to a new Python distro, or you switch from Python 2 to Python 3).

+To force Julia to use its own Python distribution, via Conda, rather than whatever is installed on your system, simply set `ENV["PYTHON"]` to the empty string `""`.

 The current Python version being used is stored in the `pyversion` global variable of the `PyCall` module.
 You can also look at